 The term menopause is generally known; less known, however, is the term perimenopause.
 In a sense, it is the state of limbo from when irregularity of the menstrual cycle begins to the final period, in which the state of menopause is attained.

 These years are instrumental for self care.
-Primary care can help to ease some of the more intense symptoms experienced in menopause.
-For example, having a lower baseline of estrogen can prevent the major discomfort of excessive hot flashes; choosing to assist the body in detoxifying from xeno-estrogens (estrogens not endogenously produced but rather enter the body from environmental pollutants such as car exhaust, plastics and foods) can be a life changing challenge for better health.
+Naturopathic care can help to ease some of the more intense symptoms experienced in menopause.
+Having a lower baseline of estrogen can prevent the major discomfort of excessive hot flashes, mood swings, depression, anxiety, weight gain, and loss of bone mass; which in large part can be addressed with food choices, activity levels, herbal tisanes and supplements, and a deep awareness with acceptance.

 Wild yam creams may help, though they do not contain progesterone; the premise for their action is to allow the body to produce more progesterone by providing the basis for the body (the phyto-hormones within wild yam are often the source for the production of bio-identical hormones) –this is a very subtle form of support.